 3. Hawaii has a ban on plastic bags

 Make sure to either bring some reusable bags or plan to purchase some while you’re visiting.
-In this post, you can see what to pack for Hawaii.

 To be even more environmentally conscious, make sure to bring your own water bottle.
 I personally love my Hydroflask.